A Root Canal Procedure Will Put You on the Fast Track to Relief

 - Pain when pressure is applied to the tooth, like while eating.

 The Root Canal Procedure

 Root canal procedures are routine, safe, and non-invasive.
 They are most often performed by an endodontist or a dentist.
-We also offer sedation options to make our procedure more comfortable.

 The process follows these basic steps: